 Medicare Disability – Eligibility

 Medicare eligibility typically begins at age 65, and individuals may have to apply to enroll in Original Medicare (Parts A and B).
 The Medicare eligibility age only applies if you do not have a disability.
 If you receive disability insurance (SSDI) from the Social Security Administration (SSA), you will be automatically enrolled in Original Medicare after receiving those benefits for 24 months, regardless of age.
 The first 24 months of disability benefits is considered your qualifying period for Medicare coverage.

 If you have Lou Gehrig’s Disease (ALS) or end-stage renal disease (ESRD), you are eligible for Medicare benefits at any time.
+Other requirements or waiting periods may apply, depending on the treatments being received.
 Unlike other Medicare-qualifying disabilities, there is no two-year waiting period to qualify.